CONST:=RIX

 AI without governance is a liability.
 AI with bad governance is theater.

 Every AI agent that executes without deterministic oversight is an unchecked risk.
 Prompts can be manipulated.
 Models hallucinate.
 Outputs bypass every layer you built.
+And when something goes wrong — the logs you have cannot prove anything.

 Prompt injection finds every gap

 Advisory guardrails are bypassed at the input layer.
 Malicious prompts override safety instructions.
 Your models comply with instructions they should never receive — because your governance layer is advisory, not structural.
+A configuration in a context window is not enforcement.
+A policy document is not enforcement.
+Enforcement is a property of the architecture.

 Logs can be altered.
 Seals cannot.

 4,000+ MCP tools.
-Zero governance.
+No universal trust standard.

 Regulators ask for proof you can't produce.